slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- Bryan White*

 > *"Each generation imagines itself to be more intelligent than the one that went before it, and wiser than the one that comes after it."
--- Orwell*
+-- George Orwell*

+> *"The old believe everything; the middle-aged suspect everything; the young know everything."
+-- Oscar Wilde*

+> *"Aging is an extraordinary process where you become the person you always should have been."
+-- David Bowie*

+### How to slow down the aging process?

+> *"A man that lives from memories becames old.
+One that lives from projects remains young."
+-- Bruno Munari*

+People my age are so much older than me.

+> *"An honest man is always a child."
+-- Socrates*

+> *"We don’t stop playing because we grow old; we grow old because we stop playing."
+-- George bernard Shaw*

+> *"You are only as young as the last time you changed your mind."
+-- Kevin Kelly*

+> *"It takes a very long time to become young."
+-- Pablo Picasso*

 ### On retirement

-Finding a place to die is an important thing to do.

-> *""A man dies when he stops working."
--- Anonymous*

 > *"Retirement is when you stop sacrificing today for an imaginary tomorrow."
 -- Naval Ravikant*

-> *"Men fear death, as children fear to go in the dark; and as that natural fear in children is increased with tales, so is the other."
+Finding a place to die is an important thing to do.

+> *"A man dies when he stops working."
--- Francis Bacon*
+-- Unknown*

 > *"All God does is watch us and kill us when we get boring.
 We must never, ever be boring."
 -- Chuck Palahniuk*

+> *"Men fear death, as children fear to go in the dark; and as that natural fear in children is increased with tales, so is the other."
+-- Francis Bacon*

+> *"Be a good ancestor.
+Do something a future generation will thank you for.
+A simple thing is to plant a tree."
+-- Kevin Kelly*